 While an audit feels threatening, expatriates experience even more stress, as they still must file taxes even though they live outside the country.

 Even though most expats don’t owe anything, they must go through the hassle of filing their tax returns and completing the necessary disclosures.
-The cost to complete the tax returns and file them is much higher than for US citizens and causes quite a nuisance for expats.
+The cost to complete and file the tax returns is much higher than for US citizens and causes quite a nuisance for expats.

 Because the numbers look different and accounting methods differ in other countries, it creates a logistical nightmare that often results in high penalties for expats.
-The IRS requires expats to report all foreign assets, and foreign income, almost as if they were a criminal.
+The IRS requires expats to report all foreign assets and income, almost as if they were a criminal.